jcristau/Lima-documentation/source/install_linux.rst

 Prerequisite
 ````````````
-Before installing Lima on Linux plateform, you need to install the following tools :
+Before installing Lima on Linux plateform, you need to install the following packages :

-	- Python 2.6 or more recent.
+	- Python 2.6 or more recent
-	- GCC.
+	- GCC
-	- Git.
+	- Git

-.. _linux_installation:
+	- Gnu Scientific Library, libgsl is available within most of the linux flavour
+	- sip tool (version >=4.2), used for generating the python binding

 GetIt
 `````